 The functions of ICTM Ireland include:

-Since its inception in 2005, ICTM Ireland has held conferences annually:
+Since 2005, ICTM Ireland has held conferences annually: